Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 #### In normal mode <a name="mirrored-esp-normal"></a>

-From the illustrations above, the RAID status should like this after a disk failure:
+From the illustrations above, the RAID status should look like this after a disk failure:

 ```sh
 Personalities : [raid1]